nuxt/nuxt/docs/content/3.api/1.composables/use-nuxt-app.md

 ### `provide (name, value)`

 `nuxtApp` is a runtime context that you can extend using [Nuxt plugins](https://v3.nuxtjs.org/guide/directory-structure/plugins).
-You can use the `provide` function to create Nuxt plugins to make values and helper methods available in your Nuxt application across all composables and components.
+Use the `provide` function to create Nuxt plugins to make values and helper methods available in your Nuxt application across all composables and components.

 `provide` function accepts `name` and `value` parameters.